Posted on 07 May 2014

 This opinion was validated in a recent poll in Flex magazine, where readers agreed Platz had the best quad and hamstring development of all time.

-Indeed, Platz’s legs were so huge that, on one occasion, he was mistaken for an old Japanese tree, and their striation was such that they looked as if they have been painted by the brushstrokes of Matisse.
+Indeed, Platz’s legs were so huge that, on one occasion, while out grocery shopping, he was mistaken for an old Japanese tree, and their striation was such that they looked as if they have been painted by the brushstrokes of Matisse.

 Ultimately for squat lovers like myself Platz is a god.